I’ve spent this last weekend gripped reading Quiet: The power of introverts in a world that can’t stop talking.

 Later in the book, Cain looks more at how extroverts and introverts think, how to talk to members of the opposite type, and when to act more extroverted than you really are (practicing pseudo-extrovert skills that, while unnatural, frankly you need to in order to ‘pass’ in a world tailored to extroverts).

 There’s also a section on a parenting quiet kids, which I skipped much of.

 What I liked about this book, firstly, is that the introvert/extrovert personality divide isn’t presented as ‘us versus them.’
 Cain presents an interesting mix of thoroughly researched examples, scientific detail and personal anecdotes that explains how our brains function, why we act and react the way we do.

-There were so many instances reading the book where I found myself thinking “yes, that’s how I felt at the time” or a light bulb flicked on above my head, “blimey, that explains why that happened then!”
-Here are some examples…
+There were so many instances reading the book where I found myself thinking ‘yes, that’s how I felt at the time’ or a light bulb flicked on above my head, ‘blimey, that explains why that happened then!’

-In 1996, I started a degree in international management science (ha!) and discovered what being a fish out of water really means.
+In 1996, I started an undergraduate degree in international management science and discovered what being a fish out of water actually means.
 Ok, the University of Hull business department I attended might not be as prestigious as Harvard Business School! – which in Cain’s book comes across as a horrifying place guaranteed to produce glossy, skilled vocal leaders hell bent on world domination regardless of ideas or who you need to step on – but the seminar and class setup described by Cain rang true for me.
-(After a year’s stint lugging amps in 1998 I switched to an English degree and was very happy.)
+(After a year’s stint lugging sound gear, I switched to an English degree in 1998 and was very happy.)

 With hindsight, and after reading Cain’s book, I can now see how I coped.
 All of the following factors suited my personality and preferred way of working, and came together in this one project: